 As well as linguistic translation through subtitles and dubbing, closed captions (subtitles which include audio information other than language, such as background noises) are also available on streaming services and are extremely popular.
 While captions are chiefly there to aid the deaf and Hard of Hearing (audio descriptions are also often available in the original language and sometimes in other widely spoken languages like English) they are many reasons that people utilize this function.

-These reasons range from people liking to multitask, people watching videos in public places such as their commute to work, to helping them decipher complicated plots, or allowing them to watch TV while eating noisy snacks, not to mention language learners who use subtitles as a study aid.
+These reasons range from people liking to multitask, people watching videos in public places such as on their commute to work, to helping them decipher complicated plots, or allowing them to watch TV while eating noisy snacks, not to mention language learners who use subtitles as a study aid.

 Subtitles and captions on social media